Music at The Abbey

 During the summer term, advanced instrumentalists from The Abbey are invited to join with the year 7-9 members of Seckford Sinfonia (one of the Senior School orchestras)to form an Intermediate Orchestra which challenges their playing in an exciting, vibrant ensemble.

-As a relatively new venture, The Abbey has formed partnerships with other local schools in the maintained sector to form a combined schools’ orchestra.
+The Abbey has formed partnerships with other local schools in the maintained sector to form a combined schools’ orchestra.

 Chamber ensembles are formed each term for each pupil wishing to participate in a smaller ensemble.